 We support the right of consumers to choose food that is healthy and nutritious.
-As believers in GM technology, and having seen the benefits accrue to farmers and society alike (Check out GMOs and the Future of Agriculture:), what we cannot support is a label that conveys to consumers that food made from farmers’ crops grown with our seeds is less safe or nutritious or different from conventional or organic food.
-We believe a government requirement to label a food “GMO” would do just this.
+As believers in GM technology, and having seen the benefits accrue to farmers and society alike (check out "GMOs and the Future of Agriculture"), we cannot support a label that conveys to consumers that food made from farmers’ crops grown with our seeds is less safe or nutritious than or different from conventional or organic food.
+We believe a government requirement to label a food “GM” would do just this.

 We also recognize that GM technology is but one tool that will be needed to feed a burgeoning population using less land and fewer resources in the face of increasingly severe weather.
 The United Nations Food and Agriculture Organization predicts that by 2050, we will need to double our current agricultural production, and 70 percent of this increase will need to come from new, efficient technologies.
 In this regard, we support any agricultural production method that will help us to achieve global food security by 2050.
 You will never see us oppose organic farming, for example.